chriszaro/gameAPI/README.md

 ## Run on PC

 Start MySQL service, it should run on port 3306
 Open MySQL Workbench
 Login as root
 Create a new database named laravel

+First open the .env file in the project directory
+and change DB_HOST property to

+    DB_HOST=127.0.0.1

-In project's directory, run
+Open a terminal in project's directory and run

     php artisan serve